Quieting your Mind during Sex

 Not being able to stay connected to your pleasure during sex can feel frustrating and confusing.
 The causes are varied and often complex:

-Betty Martin mentions our “pleasure ceiling”: the point where our pleasure can become so intense that it makes us uncomfortable.
-A voice inside calls out, “Careful!”—and we leap out of our desire.
-Our body shuts down, our mind wanders off to distractions or worries.
+Betty Martin mentions our “pleasure ceiling”: the point where our pleasure can become so intense that feelings like anxiousness or shame come up.
+And we leap out of desire.

 We all have a pleasure ceiling.
 It shows up differently for each of us, in different situations and at different intensities.

-„Desire is like a spring whose source is deep in the earth.
+Book an appointment„Desire is like a spring whose source is deep in the earth.
 Its nature is to rise up to the surface.
 You can’t demand that it show up, but you can make room for it.“

-Betty Martin
+–Betty Martin

 My Offer: Sex Counseling and Sexological Bodywork

-• When does it show up?
+- When do they show up?

-• Where does it come from?
+- Where do they come from?

-• What does it want or need?
+- What do they want or need?

 Becoming curious about our distractions is often the first step that will show us the way.